 Dangers of Aluminum Exposure

-Some of the symptoms are confusion, muscle weakness, bone issues, seizures, speech problems, etc.
+Some symptoms are confusion, muscle weakness, bone issues, seizures, speech problems, etc.

-This can happen when there is a high aluminum concentration in the food or water intake.
-The people who are also at risk are near places where aluminum is mined or processed.
+This can happen when there is a high aluminium concentration in the food or water intake.
+This is because the people at risk are near places where aluminium is mined or processed.

 If left untreated, this could lead to even more serious damage such as long-term respiratory, neurological, and digestive issues.

-David Bank, the Center for Dermatology, Cosmetic, and Laser Surgery director in Mount Kisco, N.Y, shared his thoughts on aluminum in an article published in WebMD.
+David Bank, the Center for Dermatology, Cosmetic, and Laser Surgery director in Mount Kisco, N.Y, shared his thoughts on aluminium in an article published in WebMD.

 “The underarm area practically invites antiperspirant irritation: The thin, delicate skin is more prone to allergic reactions, plus the warm, moist environment is a breeding ground for bacteria,” says Bank.
 Due to this, there are things that you should look out for in your antiperspirants.
 This includes alcohol, fragrance, and paraben.

-However, according to Bank, the first thing that people with sensitive skin should avoid is aluminum.
+However, according to Bank, the first thing people with sensitive skin should avoid is aluminium.

 Skin irritation from aluminum can appear as contact dermatitis.
 This will be characterized as red, swollen, and itchy.
 In other cases, hives may also develop.